martinwheatman/JusTalk/README.md

 # JusTalk - A Vocal Web Driver

-Just Talk is an *experimental* keyword interpreter which is directed at Web intereaction.
+JusTalk is an *experimental* keyword interpreter which is directed at Web intereaction.
 These keywords help the user invoke the actions of a browser.
 In keeping with speech act theory, there are informative replies to reassure the user that the appropriate action has been performed.